 National Eczema Association is committed to raising awareness about Topical Steroid Withdrawal (TSW), a serious potential side effect of topical steroid use that is not readily recognized by patients and providers.
 Much is still unknown about this condition, most notably how often it happens and the amount of topical steroid use that causes it to occur.
 While we believe topical steroids have a role to play in the management of eczema, it’s important for the eczema community to be aware of TSW.
 Many people with similar conditions, such as papulopustular, rosacea and psoriasis use topical steroids for management and should be aware of TSW as well.

-Linette Roungchun has struggled intermittently with topical steroid withdrawal (TSW) for much of her adult life.
+Linette Roungchun has struggled intermittently with TSW for much of her adult life.
 “The majority if not all of people with TSW,” she says, “end up homebound, having to completely upend their lives, bringing all obligations – social, professional, etc. – to a halt.
 TSW is not for the faint of heart.”

 The potentially debilitating symptoms of TSW can include burning, weeping, flaking, shedding, peeling, spreading, swelling, redness, wrinkling, thin skin, pus-filled bumps, cracking, itching, nodules, pain, insomnia, hair loss, shivering, fatigue, depression and disability.